Rick Reynolds, LCSW

 If you're still searching for why, maybe this gave you some insight.
 As I said before, the above-mentioned explanation in no way excuses betrayal of any kind!
 I do hope, however, that it serves as a reminder that great relationships aren't based on the circumstances being right.
 Rather, great relationships are largely dependent on choosing to be the right person and owning our own dysfunction and failure.

 Continuing infidelity recovery is difficult and requires serious courage.
-If you and/or your spouse want expert help as well as a community who understands what you are going through, sign up for EMS Online and experience the hope and healing thousands of couples have found through this program.
+If you and/or your spouse want expert help as well as a community who understands what you are going through, sign up for an EMS Weekend and experience the hope and healing thousands of couples have found through this program.

 Sections: